The Cherokees

 They Were Here First

 By the time of the American Revolution, the Cherokees were the largest of several nations whose borders included parts of modern North Carolina.
 At one time their lands stretched from the South Carolina Piedmont across modern Kentucky, but when Europeans arrived they primarily lived around the western “point” of N.C.
-After the French & Indian War, they signed a treaty with Britain in 1763 establishing a border at the base of the Appalachians.
+After the French & Indian War, they signed a treaty with Britain in 1763 establishing a border at the crest of the Appalachians.
 Repeated violations of that treaty by European-Americans caused tensions with both the Cherokees and King George III.

 This page is built on extensive research, but was written by an “outsider” (non-Cherokee).
 Visit our “Cherokee Museum and Village” stop to learn more about the nation directly from the descendants of the warriors you meet on our Cherokee Campaigns Tour.